-Unfortunately, we can’t put a lot of details in writing, but if you’d like to know more about the work in East or Southeast Asia, just let us know.
+For security reasons we can’t put a lot of details in writing, but if you’d like to know more about the work in East or Southeast Asia, please let us know.
 That’s a great conversation over a cup of coffee!
 In the meantime, there are several ways you can partner with us and these families:

 A portion of our regular budget goes toward the work in East and Southeast Asia, so every time you give you are giving to the work!
 You can also give additional funds directly toward the work or to help scholarship one of our short-term teams.

 We send teams periodically to encourage our workers and participate in the work on the ground.
 You may also feel like the Lord is leading you toward a longer stint as part of a team.

 Email Bryan Wooten to talk more about going.